 The board shall grant or renew permits to practice as a CPA firm to entities that make application and demonstrate their qualifications in accordance with this section.

 (a) The following must hold a permit issued under this section:

 (1) any firm with an office in this state performing attest services as defined in section 326A.01, subdivision 2;

 (3) any firm with an office in this state that uses the title "CPA" or "CPA firm"; or

-(4) any firm that does not have an office in this state but performs attest services as described in section 326A.01, subdivision 2, paragraph (1), (3), or (4), for a client having its headquarters in this state.
+(4) any firm that does not have an office in this state but performs attest services as described in section 326A.01, subdivision 2, clause (1), (4), or (5), for a client having its headquarters in this state.